 The verdicts, settlements and results published on this page are examples of malpractice cases in Virginia.
 This list is obviously not exhaustive.
 The results published here by Fairfax medical malpractice attorney Ben Glass are compiled from various sources, including news source, published and unpublished case reports and "word of mouth" reports.
 The Virginia State Bar requires that I tell you that this list is intended to be interesting but it is not intended to represent what may be recovered in any given case.
 (But you already knew that anyway!)
 Each case is different but the more informed you are the better off you will be--always.

-Virginia malpractice attorney Ben Glass has written Why Most Medical Malpractice Victims Never Recover a Dime the Ultimate Guide to Winning Medical Malpractice Cases in Virginia.
+Virginia attorney Ben Glass has written Why Most Medical Malpractice Victims Never Recover a Dime, the Ultimate Guide to Winning Medical Malpractice Cases in Virginia.

 In a verdict returned on February 5, 2007 a Norfolk jury found Drs.
 James O. Carleo and Charles Cole and Emergency Physicians of Tidewater responsible for the death of Tiffany Danielle Wood.

 Tiffany’s family, through their attorneys Lewis Stoneburner and Wallace Wason, alleged that the defendants failed to appropriately evaluate a seizure and convulsions and loss of consciousness that Tiffany suffered on a basketball court.

 The defendants allegedly diagnosed Tiffany with a “simple faint.”
 Tiffany’s parents returned her to the emergency department the next day where, despite being told that the event of the prior day was described by bystanders as a “seizure” the emergency room physician ordered sinus films despite an absence of sinus drainage, fever or other complaints consistent with sinusitis.

 Two weeks later Tiffany suffered a massive seizure and ultimately brain death.